mochi-hpc/mochi-margo/doc/instrumentation.md

 * A set of basic statistics for Mercury functions used to drive communication and completion project.
-There are counters and elapsed time measurements for the `HG_Trigger()` function and the `HG_Progress()` function (when called with or without a timeout value, as Margo varies its pollin strategy).
+There are counters and elapsed time measurements for the `HG_Trigger()` function and the `HG_Progress()` function (when called with or without a timeout value, as Margo varies its polling strategy).
 There is also a category that records statistics about the actual timeout values used.
 * This file is intended to be read by the end-user directly.